 There is no need to pit teams against each other.
 Let each group take it’s time figuring out how to work together.
 Don’t forget to leave time at the end for reflection.
 Let the team spend a few minutes talking about how they worked together.

 Materials (for each team/patrol/group):

-- a 12 inch square board with 8 6 foot ropes attached (see diagram in the printable instructions above).
+- a 12 inch square board with 8 6 foot ropes attached (see diagram).
 Attach the ropes by whatever means you choose.
 Drilling holes in the board and tying them on works well.

 - A small can – like a clean empty vegetable can or orange juice can

 - Prepare the board and ropes before the meeting.

 - Mark a starting point on the ground.

 - Mark an ending point about 25 feet away from the starting point.